learn-co-curriculum/091718-module-2-code-challenge-review/README.md

 * **items** must have a name and a price.
 The price must be greater than 0, but might not be an integer (e.g. $12.99).
 No two items can have the same name.
 The same item can be on many orders.

 * **orders** must belong to *exactly* one customer and one item.
-Additionally, orders will have a status attribute, 'sent', which must be either *true* or *false*, and a 'quantity' which must be a whole number greater than or equal to 1.
+Additionally, orders will have a 'quantity' which must be a whole number greater than or equal to 1.

 ## User stories